iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 where :math:`\mathbf{X}` is the input vertex feature matrix, :math:`\mathbf{\Theta}` is the learnable parameters of the GCN convolution layer.

-DHG also provide function :py:func:`smoothing_with_GCN <dhg.Graph.smoothing_with_GCN>` that applies GCN's Laplacian matrix to smooth vertex features.
+DHG also provides function :py:func:`smoothing_with_GCN <dhg.Graph.smoothing_with_GCN>` that applies GCN's Laplacian matrix to smooth vertex features.
-Then, the convolution layer of GCN can be implamented as:
+Then, the convolution layer of GCN can be implemented as:

 .. code-block:: python